Farah N. Mawani, MSc, PhD Candidate

 and Founder, Farahway Global

-Farah N. Mawani is a PhD Candidate in Public Health Sciences at the Dalla Lana School of Public Health, University of Toronto.
+Farah N. Mawani is a Centre for Social Innovation Agent of Change: City Builder, and PhD Candidate in Public Health Sciences at the Dalla Lana School of Public Health, University of Toronto.
 She has global research, writing, and teaching experience in inequalities in global mental health, social and cultural determinants of mental health, immigrant and refugee mental health, and community-based research.
 She has national experience in roles ranging from Senior Policy and Research Analyst, Mental Health Strategy, Mental Health Commission of Canada to National Coordinator for numerous national health research projects.

-Farah recently founded Farahway Global, a Social Media, Public Engagement, Human Rights and Health agency.
+Farah founded Farahway Global, to move people to action at the nexus of human rights and mental health.
 It builds on Farah’s experience directing the social media and public engagement components of Free the Hikers, which played a large role in freeing Josh Fattal, Shane Bauer and Sarah Shourd, held hostage in Iran for 2 years and 2 months.

 Building global support within the incredibly complex and sensitive sociopolitical context of the Free the Hikers campaign was challenging on multiple levels.
 Farah applied her experience in leadership, community engagement and global social justice to carefully navigate the sensitive relationships.
 As a result, the campaign was successful at engaging and garnering the support of people around the world, including high-profile public figures and diverse members of the general public of all ages, through a sophisticated integration of website, media, social media, public statements and public events.